artsy/reaction/README.md

 Peril will automatically add "Version: Patch", if you don't set one on creating your PR.
 No release will happen on a `Trivial` update.

+If you're making a change but you don't want to immediate trigger a release (i.e. when 2 PRs need to go out together), specify the correct version and add the `Skip Release` label.
+That'll ensure when the next release happens the version is still bumped appropriately.

 ## Emitting types

 We recently started shipping Reaction builds with declaration files (`.d.ts`) so consumers have access to the interfaces and types we add to our components.
 Because of that, you will notice errors resembling the following: